NatLibFi/identifier-services-ui-admin/README.md

 Admin UI service of Identifier Services system.

 This repo contains implementation of Admin UI of the Identifier Services system.
-Based on the [Identifier Registry](https://github.com/petkivim/id-registry).
+Based on the [Identifier Registry](https://github.com/petkivim/id-registry) by [Petteri Kivimäki](https://github.com/petkivim/).

 ## License and copyright